cheich/jquery.scrollmenu/README.md

 ## To-do
 - First and last element are active even the viewport is out of the content
 - Add option to parse existing menu lists
-- Return jQuery list instead of the plug-in (?)
+- Return jQuery list instead of the plug-in object (?)
 - Make variable header selector like `h{n}` (?)

 ## How to start